ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 No VM guests are running outdated hypervisor (qemu) binaries on this host.

 ```

-Remember that you must add your user to the _docker_ group and re-login to be able to talk to the docker daemon.
-Instructions [here](https://docs.docker.com/engine/install/linux-postinstall/)
+You must add your username to the docker group and re-login to be able to talk to the docker daemon.
+Instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).

 ```bash { command_line="ubuntu@ip-10-0-0-164:~/src | 3" }
 sudo groupadd docker